uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/international-candidates.md

 <h2>Check if you’re eligible for extra support</h2>

-<p>If you are a teacher of maths, physics, computer science, general science or modern foreign languages from Australia, Canada, France, Germany, Jamaica, New Zealand, South Africa, Spain or the USA, you are eligible for extra help from DfE, including:</p>
+<p>If you qualified as a teacher of maths, physics, computer science, general science or modern foreign languages from Australia, Canada, France, Germany, Jamaica, New Zealand, South Africa, Spain or the USA, you are eligible for extra help from DfE, including:</p>

 <ul>
   <li>guidance on work visas and permits</li>
-  <li>matching applicants to UK schools</li>
+  <li>support finding a job in England</li>
   <li>help settling in to the English education system</li>
   <li>continuing professional development</li>
   </ul>